lotten/uci-thesis-latex/README.md

 but if you find anything that's at odds with UCI requirements, now or in the future, feel free to submit a pull request or contact me directly.

+#### Usage

+Simply run `thesis.tex` through your LaTeX executable of choice.
+The template has been tested with `latex`+`dvipdf`, but `pdflatex` and others should work equally well.
+An optional, simple makefile to automate some of the steps is also included (adapted from Trevor).